 Our Story

 The Hammer Band is a charitable organization that started with an idea, as renowned violinist’s Moshe Hammer’s response to Toronto’s tragic “summer of the gun.”
-Believing in the power of music and music instruction to help children of diverse backgrounds from at-risk neighbourhoods to “change their tune,” he walked into a public school in the Jane/Finch corridor during early 2007 and offered to teach there, in venues that are known, safe and secure for the children.
-That year saw two schools with 40 youngsters participating.
+Believing in the power of music and music instruction to help children of diverse backgrounds from at-risk neighbourhoods to “change their tune,” he walked into a public school in the Jane and Finch corridor during early 2007 and offered to teach there.
+That year saw two schools with 40 young students participating.

-Today, with the help of other professional musicians to teach the students, The Hammer Band is in 42 schools reaching more than 1,100 children in grades 4 through high school.
-We have also started master classes for smaller groups of promising and talented players, who benefit from more individualized instruction.
+With the help of other professional musicians to teach the students, The Hammer Band is now in dozens of schools, having reached more then 2,000 students.
+The Hammer Band also teaches master classes for smaller groups of promising and talented players, who benefit from more individualized instruction, as well as on-line classes for groups of students unable to take part in our regular in-person classes during the school day.

 For more details on Our Story click the school year below.

-• Steve Paikin, host of TVO’s The Agenda, interviews Mr. Hammer on his show about the program.
+- Steve Paikin, host of TVO’s The Agenda, interviews Moshe Hammer on his show about the program.

 The Hammer Band’s program expanded into five more schools, including a middle one, teaching 150 children;